Lagrangian description and quantification of scalar mixing in fluid flows from particle tracks: Data-based advection-diffusion dynamics

 \paragraph{Sample variance} As a simple mixing measure one can use the sample variance $V_k$ of the vector $\bm{w}^k$

 where $\overline{w}^k= \frac{1}{N}\sum_{i=1}^N w^k_{i}$ is the mean.
 In the perfectly homogeneous mixed case the variance is 0.

 We note that the variance is only meaningful as a mixing measure when the scalar quantity is subjected to diffusion as in our study.
-In particular, the advection of the flow does enhance the overall mixing and leads to a faster decay of $V_k$ than in a purely diffusive setting.
+In particular, the advection (eventually only on the large scale) of the flow does enhance the overall mixing and leads to a faster decay of $V_k$ than in a purely diffusive setting.

-In the case of advection without diffusion (stirring) the variance is constant, i.e. $V_k=V_0$ for $k=1, \ldots, T$ due to the conservation property of scalar quantities along trajectories in divergence-free flows.
+In the case of advection (stirring) without an effective diffusion the variance is constant, i.e. $V_k=V_0$ for $k=1, \ldots, T$ due to the conservation property of scalar quantities along trajectories in divergence-free flows.
 For this case sophisticated multi-scale mix-norms \cite{mathew2005multiscale,Thiffeault2012} have been proposed, which are in principle also applicable to measure scalar mixing under advection and diffusion.
-Since we explicitly deal with diffusion (on small, molecular or unresolved scales) in the present work, we will use the sample variance due to its simple construction and interpretation.
+Since we explicitly deal with an effective diffusion (on small, molecular or unresolved scales) in the present work, we will use the sample variance due to its simple construction and interpretation.

 \paragraph{Node degree} A different approach to study mixing is motivated by the network interpretation of the diffusion map transition matrices.
 The family of transition matrices $\bm{P}_{\epsilon}(t_k)$ defines a time-evolving network, where the particle trajectories are the nodes and the links are weighted according to similarity (i.e.\ transition probabilities).
 We build the time averaged matrix $\bm{Q}_{\epsilon}$ with entries $q_{ij}$ from the family of instantaneous network transition matrices $\bm{P}_{\epsilon}(t_k)$ via